Skip to content

 • Newest data returned first

-• Full-text search with SEARCH keyword
+• Full-text search with SEARCH after creating a KEYWORD index

 • Flexible schema